tensorflow/rust/README.md

 The TensorFlow website provides detailed instructions on how to obtain and install said dependencies, so if you are unsure please [check out the docs](https://www.tensorflow.org/install/install_sources) for further details.

+Some of the examples use TensorFlow code written in Python and require a full TensorFlow intallation.

 ### Usage
 Add this to your `Cargo.toml`: